winston/Conference_Planning_Playbook/README.md

 > RDRC Pick: Biopolis.
 > - Venue rental is about SGD5,000 for 2.5 days (0.5 days for rehearsal + venue setup, the day before the conference).
-> - Near to Bouna Vista MRT
+> - Near to Buona Vista MRT
 > - 420+ seats, with eletrical points available under every seat
 > - No Wifi la..
 But rented a few portable routers in 2016 from [Rentafi](https://www.rentafi.com/).